 Wrong.
 There’s A LOT that can be done to trick your genetics and force beard growth to occur, despite lower DHT, and despite having less-sensitive androgen receptors.

-In fact, I’m going to give you two extremely effective methods to turn your chin, upper lip, and cheeks from the velvety smooth hairless skin, into what can be a full-beard within the next 12-months.
+In fact, I’m going to give you three extremely effective methods to turn your chin, upper lip, and cheeks from the velvety smooth hairless skin, into what can be a full-beard within the next 12-months.

 This is not a joke nor a marketing trick, and I’m not talking about expensive beard transplants either.